nshroff1000/pennlabspractical/README.md

 ## Part 2: Data form
 Build an HTML form that enables form users to add cards and add lists.
 You can use this form to test your API server.

+## Part 3: Submitting
+1. Clone this repository
+2. Checkout a branch structured as yourfirstname_yourlastname
+3. Push all of your commits to your branch.
+4. Ask us questions about this process if you feel confused.
+We'll walk you through it - don't sweat!